Delayed gratification: Stanford marshmallow experiment

 The seminal research on delayed gratification – the now-famous "marshmallow experiment" – was conducted by Walter Mischel in the 1960s and 1970s at Stanford University.
 Mischel and his colleagues were interested in strategies that preschool children used to resist temptation.
 They presented four-year-olds with a marshmallow and told the children that they had two options: (1) ring a bell at any point to summon the experimenter and eat the marshmallow, or (2) wait until the experimenter returned (about 15 minutes later), and earn two marshmallows.
 The message was: "small reward now, bigger reward later."
 Some children broke down and ate the marshmallow, whereas others were able to delay gratification and earn the coveted two marshmallows.
 In follow-up experiments, Mischel found that children were able to wait longer if they used certain "cool" distraction techniques (covering their eyes, hiding under the desk, singing songs, or imagining pretzels instead of the marshmallow in front of them), or if they changed the way they thought about the marshmallow (focusing on its similarity to a cotton ball, rather than on its gooey, delectable taste).

 The children who waited longer, when re-evaluated as teenagers and adults, demonstrated a striking array of advantages over their peers.
 As teenagers, they had higher SAT scores, social competence, self-assuredness and self-worth, and were rated by their parents as more mature, better able to cope with stress, more likely to plan ahead, and more likely to use reason.
 They were less likely to have conduct disorders or high levels of impulsivity, aggressiveness and hyperactivity.
 As adults, the high delayers were less likely to have drug problems or other addictive behaviors, get divorced, or be overweight.
-Each minute that a preschooler was able to delay gratification translated to a .2% reduction in Body Mass Index 30 years later.
+Each minute, that a preschooler was able to delay gratification translated on average to a reduction of 0.2 points of the Body Mass Index 30 years later.